 Saturn Films 1969 is based in the Neath Valley in South Wales.
 We rely largely on recommendation for our work but keep a minimal advertised presence too.
 One of my customers told me recently that he chose us for his scanning project because we demonstrated a care and attention that other companys could not provide.
 Our service is geared toward the client and delivering a personal service that you will be happy with and we can be proud of.
 We have maintained low overheads and are able provide you with excellent quality scans and prints at low prices.
+Our service is constantly reviewed and we keep an eye on the market for technical updates and upgrades.
 You are always welcome to visit us at our workshop to discuss and drop off your project – and if you or your family or friends have an interest in knitting or cross stitching then please come along to browse in our associated shop Neath Valley Wools and Cross stitch.

 A short History: